MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 - Leading tildes (`~`) are removed.
 - Leading or trailing whitespace is removed.
 - Leading or trailing periods (`.`) are removed.
-- See all invalid file or folder names and other Office 365 limitations **here**.
+- See all invalid file or folder names and other Microsoft 365 limitations **here**.

 In some possible circumstances with older sites, any file or folder ending in `_files` could fail.
 If you experience these errors, contact Support.